-With a bus coupler bus interface and power module is integrated to one casing.
+With a bus coupler bus interface and power module are integrated to one casing.
 With the bus interface you get access to a subordinated bus system.
-As head module, via the integrated power module for power supply, bus interface and the electronic of the connected periphery modules are supplied.
-The DC 24 power section supply for the linked periphery modules is established via a further connection of the power module.
+As head module via the integrated power module for power supply the bus interface is supplied as well as the electronic of the connected periphery modules.
+The DC 24 power section supply for the linked periphery modules is established via a further connection at the power module.
 By installing of up to 64 periphery modules at the bus coupler, these are electrically connected, this means these are assigned to the backplane bus, the electronic modules are power supplied and each periphery module is connected to the DC 24V power section supply.

-Bus interface and power module may not be separated!
+Bus interface and power module of the bus coupler may not be separated!
 Here you may only exchange the electronic module!